Spenbert02/FisnarRobotPlugin/readme.md

 printer, manually type and send RS232 commands, and execute two-point pick-and-place maneuvers.

+A video demo of the plugin can be found [here](https://www.youtube.com/watch?v=DYjPqfCfP2Y).

 A lot of this plugin was written using other existing plugins as guides.
 This includes Ultimaker's [GCodeWriter](https://github.com/Ultimaker/Cura/tree/main/plugins/GCodeWriter) plugin and Tim Schoenmackers' [Dremel Printer](https://github.com/timmehtimmeh/Cura-Dremel-Printer-Plugin) plugin.